Are there restrictions on granting security over real estate to foreign lenders, and, if so what are they?

 There are no restrictions on payments made to foreign lenders under a security document or loan agreement.

-In practice, a Foreigner may incorporate a company in Nigeria and hold interests in land using the company.
+In the alternative, a Foreigner may incorporate a company in Nigeria and hold interests in land using the local company.
 A registered entity may be used as a security trustee to hold the asset being used as security.

 Except where there is a violation of sanctions regulations, there are no general restrictions on granting security to foreign lenders.